OpenInfrastructureOrbit/oio.social/en/_posts/2020-12-20-remote-setup.markdown

 The procedure is basically like this:

-* you come 30 minutes before your talk to a defined jitsi room, the foyer.
+* you come 30 minutes before your talk to a defined BBB room, the foyer.
 The URL will be announced.
 * a director angel will pick you up there and "take" you "to a hall".
-This will be a special jitsi room just for this talk.
+This will be a special BBB room just for this talk.
 * Before your talk you will get two URLs for your browser.
   * **URL for Camera-Share**: You give this browser access to the webcam and microphone.
 You can then minimize the browser window.
   * URL for Slide/Desktop-Share**: Here you select either the window with the application you want to use for your presentation slides or the complete screen.